Here are 6 ways to turn favorite Christmas dvds for homeschoolers like White Christmas into a unit study!

 It’s the holiday season!
 My homeschool family is looking for excuses to watch our Christmas DVDs already.

 One of our favorites is White Christmas with Bing Crosby and Danny Kaye.
 Ah, good old classic!

 How can you make White Christmas a homeschool unit study, so you have an excuse to call it education?

 How about watch the movie and then cover these:

 1) Social Studies: Post World War II America

 How did the soldiers and civilians adjust to post-war life?
 What was the religious, economic (jobs, housing, worth of currency, etc), and cultural atmosphere?

-Here are some websites with good info: Academic American has a quick overview, Here’s a precious 10 minute actual 1952 documentary of a typical day, How Stuff Works, Duke’s post on Conformity, National Humanities Center has some discussion questions on religion in America, Student Pulse discusses the Cold War.
+Here are some websites with good info: Here’s a precious 10 minute actual 1952 documentary of a typical day, How Stuff Works, National Humanities Center has some discussion questions on religion in America, Student Pulse discusses the Cold War.